jtakayama/makahiki/install/redhat_readme.txt

 sudo vi /var/lib/pgsql/9.1/data/pg_hba.conf

 The vi editor is installed by default, but any text editor can be used.
-If you use vi:
-- Type i to type in insert mode
-- Type esc to break out of insert mode
-- Type esc and then w! to force a write (save) to the file.
-- Type esc and then q! to force quit the editor.
-  (esc and then wq! will save and quit.)
-Learning other vi commands is left as an exercise for the user.

 To set up environment variables, follow the Makahiki documentation in section 2.1.1.1.1.13, "Setup environment variables:"